 But for every individual who flies ‘planes for a living or who pilots a tanker, there are thousands, like you and me, who can get up feeling groggy with no real risk to life and limb.
 Even if we are a bit too tired to do some things well we can still manage our days without catastrophe.
 But that’s not how many people see it.
-‘Catastrophe’ is the mot juste (Google it) because as they lie frustratingly awake unable to nudge themselves back into slumber the tension mounts, negative thoughts parade through their minds as they, quite literally, catastrophise.
+And, ‘catastrophe’ is the right word because, as they lie frustratingly awake unable to nudge themselves back into slumber the tension mounts, negative thoughts parade through their minds as they, quite literally, catastrophise.

 This only makes things worse as worry and tension further interfere with sleep.
-I have even known people who raise this to an art-form by beginning to worry about not sleeping the following night soon after waking in the morning, creating a self-fulfilling prophecy which is satisfying for the wrong reasons (it’s great to be right about something, pity it has to be something that is so unwelcome).
+I have even known people who raise this to an art-form by beginning to worry about not sleeping the following night soon after waking in the morning, creating a self-fulfilling prophecy which is satisfying for the wrong reasons (it’s great to be right about something, even when it is something that’s unwelcome).

 Here’s a suggestion

 My advice?
-Use the time.
+Use the extra time.
 If you are unfortunate enough to find you can’t sleep, avoid lying there worrying about it.
-Get up and do something useful (writing, baking and cleaning are fun).
-If you find yourself worrying in advance that you won’t sleep well, then plan ahead (lay out the ingredients, cleaning products or writing materials).
+Get up and do something useful (writing, baking and cleaning are satisfying).
+If you find yourself worrying in advance that you won’t sleep well, then plan and prepare (lay out the ingredients, cleaning products or writing materials).

 The key here is to remove all obstacles between getting out of bed and doing the planned task.
 Obstacles can turn into distractions; one minute you are stroking the cat the next you are wondering what you are doing at 4.00 a.m…, and it starts all over again.
-Get engaged quickly and get on with whatever you have planned.
+Get engaged quickly, occupy yourself, and get on with whatever you have planned.

 I’ll certainly come back to this theme.
 For now, and based on experience, I’d say that time spent awake is wasted if you worry about it.
 Fill the time with activities and you can learn to stop worrying AND do something useful.
 Beware though, the smell of baking might wake the family.